Ntombi-Sithole/bike_share_performance_and_revenue_analysis_2021_to_2022/README.md

 * **Revenue Drivers:** Identified distinct peak hours during morning and evening commuting windows, indicating heavy reliance on working professionals.
 * **Seasonality Trends:** Discovered a steep drop-off in casual rider volume during winter months, suggesting a need for seasonal marketing campaigns or winter-specific subscription tiers.
 * **Pricing Elasticity:** Analyzed the correlation between rate increases and rider volume, revealing that a recent price hike successfully boosted profitability without triggering a significant decline in total ride segments.

+---
+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

+---
+## About Me

+Hi, I'm **Ntombikayise Sithole**
+I am an aspiring Data Engineer with a background in Business Management and Finance.
+I am passionate about building efficient systems and solving complex technical challenges.
+I focus on continuous learning and practical application, which drives me to build hands-on projects like this one to expand my technical skill set.

+---

+## Acknowledgements
+- This project was built as a hands-on practice initiative to sharpen my technical skills in Data Engineering.
+- Guided instructions and information regarding the project were provided by @absentdata step-by-step tutorial.